viet34tqc/notebook/nestjs.md

 <img src="https://i.imgur.com/MTuZ1An.png">

-When the user send requests to `Controller`, you might want to validate or transform the data before it reachs the controller.
+When the user send requests to `Controller`, you might want to validate or transform the data before it reaches the controller.
 This step is called `Pipe`. `Pipe` provides many methods via 2 packages: `class-validator` and `class-transformer`, which you need to install to use pipe in NestJS.

 Here, we are using `class-validator` to validate the data of the DTO